Jobs in New Zealand for Indians

 Quick Facts: Working in New Zealand

-IT and Technology, Healthcare, Engineering and Construction, Finance, Education, Agriculture
+Top Hiring Sectors Information Technology, Healthcare, Engineering and Construction, Finance, Education, and Agriculture

-English is the official working language across all sectors
+Language at Work English is the primary working language across all major industries and sectors

-Approximately 2,50,000 people of Indian origin; largest concentration in Auckland
+Indian Community Approximately 2,50,000 people of Indian origin reside in New Zealand, with the largest concentration in Auckland

-New Zealand Dollar (NZD); 1 NZD is approximately INR 50
+Currency Reference New Zealand Dollar (NZD); 1 NZD is approximately equal to INR 50

-Green List Tier 1 (straight to residence); Green List Tier 2 (2 years); Skilled Migrant Category (points-based)
+PR Pathway Green List Tier 1 (Straight to Residence), Green List Tier 2 (Work to Residence after 2 years), and the Skilled Migrant Category (Points-Based Pathway)

 *Want to apply for New Zealand work visa?
 Let Y-Axis guide you with the process.